spencerthayer/2024-Election-Polling-Analysis/readme.md

 3. Compute the combined weight for each poll by multiplying the individual weights.
 4. Calculate the weighted sum of favorability percentages for each candidate by multiplying the favorability percentage by the combined weight.
 5. Sum the weighted favorability percentages for each candidate.
 6. Divide the weighted sum by the total combined weights for each candidate to obtain the weighted average favorability percentage.
+This step, like in the polling metrics calculation, includes robust handling of potential `NaN` values.
 7. Return a dictionary containing the weighted average favorability percentage for each candidate.

 ### 11. Combining Polling Metrics and Favorability Differential